Thoriri/thorir-website/content/project/trm-quantized/index.md

 - Mapping compact neural networks onto MCUs or PULP SoCs while respecting memory and timing constraints
 - Measuring and interpreting energy/latency/accuracy trade-offs for edge deployment
 - Integrating ML algorithms with embedded software stacks to deliver a full-stack thesis

-## Application

-Please email `thoriri@iis.ee.ethz.ch` with the subject **"[MSc Thesis] Quantized Tiny Recursive Models for Edge Deployment"**.
-Attach a short motivation, CV, transcripts, and note any experience with PyTorch, quantisation, or embedded platforms.

 ---